 What I explain to my client that everybody needs to know is that Florida recognizes that companies who hire drivers to drive freight for them on our roadways are fully responsible for any injuries caused by those drivers’ negligence.
 At Perenich Law Injury Attorneys, we have a record of holding those companies accountable when their negligent drivers have caused injury on the roadways.
 I assured my client that I meet with that we were going to pursue justice on his behalf and that it was not going to be limited to just the driver; we were going to find every corporation or entity that was responsible whether by virtue of the fact that they were using this driver to ship freight or it was commercial trucking company itself.
 They were going to be responsible for all the injuries.

 Contact Our Tampa Bay Truck Accident Attorneys Today

-Were you or a loved one involved in a crash in Tampa Bay and have questions about our 3 tips in a truck accident?
-Contact our experienced Tampa Bay Truck Accident Attorneys at Perenich The Law Firm today for a free consultation and case evaluation.
+Were you or a loved one involved in a crash in Tampa Bay and have questions about filing a truck accident claim immediately?
+Contact our experienced Tampa Bay Truck Accident Attorneys at Perenich Law Injury Attorneys today for a free consultation and case evaluation.

 Our law firm handles cases for victims wrongfully injured by the negligence of others.
 Let us fight for you and your family.